 How I coach pregnant women to anticipate discrimination

-The damning Headline Prevalence Data report released this week by the Human Rights Commission focuses on the disturbing prevalence of pregnancy related discrimination occurring in Australia, and exposes us as a society that is far from thriving.
+The damning Headline Prevalence Data report released by the Australian Human Rights Commission focuses on the disturbing prevalence of pregnancy-related discrimination occurring in Australia, and exposes us as a society that is far from thriving.

 According to some of the headline figures:

 72% of those women reported that the discrimination had a negative impact on their mental health;